 Privacy Policy

-Last updated: May 3, 2026
+Last updated: May 25, 2026

-Privacy-first design: All image processing happens locally in your browser — both in the Chrome extension and on the online tool.
-No images are ever uploaded to our servers.
+Privacy-first design: All image and video processing happens locally in your browser — both in the Chrome extension and on the online tool.
+No images or videos are ever uploaded to our servers.
 The only data our backend ever receives is the small amount of account and credit-metering information described below, and only if you choose to sign in.
 Erasio is compliant with Chrome Web Store Developer Program Policies.

 1. Overview